varun-seth/clock/readme.md

 </div>

-A minimalist analog clock, made for old phones and tablets
+A minimalist analog clock, made for old phones and tablets.

+- Switch between designs by clicking or tapping anywhere on the screen.
+- Supports dark and light themes set by the user's system preferences.

 ## Install